dashcommunity/proposal-dash-rpms/proposal.md

 need without the user having to think about them, and the operating system can track and manage updates cleanly and efficiently.

+Aspirationally, there is opportunaty to have Dash Core shipped with the Fedora operating system by default.
+More or that later...

 Today, I developed the packaging specs, build and digitally sign packages and make them available.
 I have also written installation configuration instruction tailered to these builds and these platforms.
 But there is a lot more to be done to really professionalize the product for this family of operating systems.

+*All of this would set Dash at least on par with Bitcoin, and establish delivery professionalism certainly ahead of other crypto-currencies.*

 **Who am I?** I am dAgrarian (forums), taw00 (github), t0dd and agrarian (other places).